P S N A Philippines Solidarity Network of Aotearoa

 • New Zealand’s development aid projects in the Philippines.

 We don’t simply report the problems (of which there is no shortage) but also emphasise the campaigns by a whole raft of groups to provide solutions.
 We focus on the grassroots, not the posturings of the traditional ruling politicians.
 Our solidarity is with the Filipino people, in their struggle against those who rob, oppress and kill them.
-Kapatiran is our regular means of expressing that solidarity.
+Kapatiran is our means of expressing that solidarity.

 Go to top